Jordan bounds for volume-preserving Cremona groups: Introduction

 The group we are interested in is the group of volume-preserving birational self-maps of $\mathbb{P}^2$ over the complex numbers:

-where $\Omega$ is the standard torus-invariant volume form and $\Delta$ is the pole divisor of $\Omega$.
+where $\Omega$ is the standard torus-invariant volume form and $\Delta$ is the pole divisor of $\Omega$, i.e. the coordinate triangle.
 A recent work of Loginov and Zhang \cite{loginov2024birationalinvariantsvolumepreserving} examines $\Bir(\PP^n,\Delta)$ in general dimensions and shows that in dimensions $n\geq4$ over $\CC$ and $n\geq 3$ over number fields, $\Bir(\PP^n, \Delta)$ is not generated by pseudo-regularizable elements and therefore not simple.